 In December 2020, the Group entered into a term loan agreement with an investor, pursuant to which it borrowed \$6,000 bearing an interest rate of 8% and due in December 2022, which was used, in part, to redeem the remaining outstanding senior secured bonds due in 2021.
-The term loan is secured with the shares in the Group's subsidiaries.
-The term loan is accounted for at amortized cost using the effective interest method.
+The term loan was secured with the shares in the Group's subsidiaries.
+The term loan was accounted for at amortized cost using the effective interest method.
 The transaction costs directly attributable to the issuance were \$66 and are capitalized as part of the initial carrying amount of the term loan and subsequently amortized into profit or loss over its term through the application of the effective interest method.
-For the year ended December 31, 2021 and 2020, the Group paid interest of \$484 and \$nil, respectively, on the term loan.
+For the year ended December 31, 2022 and 2021, the Group paid interest of \$458 and \$509, respectively, on the term loan.
+The term loan was repaid in full during December 2022.

-15. TRADE AND OTHER PAYABLES
+16. TRADE AND OTHER PAYABLES